PalamaraLab/FastSMC/LEGACY_README.md

 The FastSMC C++ library requires:

 - A C++ compiler (C++17 or later)
-- CMake (3.12 or later)
+- CMake (3.15 or later)
 - Boost (1.62 or later)
 - Eigen (3.3.4 or later)
+- {fmt}
+- OpenMP
+- zlib

-The Python bindings additionally require:
+Building the optional Python bindings additionally requires:

-- Python (3.5 or later)
+- Python (3.6 or later) with development files
-- PyBind11 (distributed with FastSMC as a submodule)
+- PyBind11 (distributed with this repository as a submodule)

 ### Install dependencies